 PATH is a global health organization, that creates simple, effective tools for medical fieldwork in developing countries.
 PATH’s vaccine vial monitor, for instance, is a small sticker on the side of a vaccine vial that indicates if the medicine has been overexposed to heat, rendering it unusable.
 The innovative initiatives at PATH have broad reach, helping to bridge the gaps that create global health inequities.

-Microsoft co-founder Paul Allen and his wife Jody established the Allen Institute in 2003 to promote the advance of brain and cell science research.
+Microsoft co-founder Paul Allen and his sister Jody established the Allen Institute in 2003 to promote the advance of brain and cell science research.
 The Allen Institute provides free data and tools to research scientists around the globe that are pioneering new treatments for brain, spinal cord and cell diseases.
 The new headquarters in Seattle’s South Lake Union neighborhood is located shoulder to shoulder with other leading Seattle medical facilities like UW Medicine, Fred Hutch, Seattle Cancer Care Alliance and The Bill and Melinda Gates Foundation.